 After 2 weeks exploring the best of Japan, I propose 3 different itineraries for your last week in the Land of the Rising Sun.
 Your choice of itinerary will depend on your preferences and the time of the year you visit Japan.

-Itinerary A: Tokyo and surroundings
+Itinerary A: Tokyo and Surroundings

-Day 15: Tokyo
+Day 15: Immersing Yourself in Tokyo

 3 days in Tokyo may feel too short.
 If you have 3 weeks to travel around Japan, I suggest spending one more day in the country’s capital.
 You can visit the top 15 must-see attractions in Tokyo in 4 days instead of 3, or add 5 more essential experiences.

-5 essentials of Tokyo
+5 More Essentials of Tokyo

 - Shin Okubo: if you couldn’t visit the Korean district (Tsuruhashi) in Osaka, or if you visited it but want more, you can explore the huge (so large that it’s the largest Korean district outside Korea), bustling, and lively district of Shin Okubo.
 Here, you’ll find Korean beauty products, K-pop culture, and the best of one of the world’s most famous cuisines.